vertica/VerticaPy/docs/source/user_guide_data_preparation_decomposition.rst

         ],
     )

-Let's compute the correlation matrix of the result of the :py:mod:`~verticapy.machine_learning.vertica.PCA`.
+Let's compute the correlation matrix of the result of the :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`.

 .. code-block:: python